-“ Hard drive not detected ” is a problem that can take many forms.
+A hard drive not detected error message can take many forms.
 It can appear when you boot up your desktop or laptop computer and see a “boot device missing” error message.
-It can show up when you plug in you external hard drive and see a dialog box prompting you to “initialize” or “format” the disk before you can use it.
+It can show up when you plug in your external hard drive and see a dialog box prompting you to “initialize” or “format” the disk before you can use it.
 In any case, your hard drive used to act like a hard drive—and now it doesn’t.

 This spells bad news for the data you had on your computer’s hard drive or your external drive.
 We keep a lot of precious data on our hard drives, from irreplaceable family photos to critical business and financial documents.
 A failing hard drive doesn’t always give ample warning to the user before it stops working properly, taking the user’s data with it.
 Many computer users get caught with their pants down when their hard drive breaks down.

 What Causes a Hard Drive Not Detected Error?

 One of the simplest explanations for a “ hard drive not detected ” error isn’t the hard drive itself.
 Rather, it’s the cables connecting the drive to your computer that’s acting up.
 For your computer’s internal hard drive, it’s the SATA cables connecting it to the motherboard.
 For your external hard drive, it’s the USB cable, and possibly the SATA-USB bridging dongle connected to the drive.

 Sometimes tightening or replacing the SATA or USB cable alone can work wonders.
 In this case, the “ Hard drive not detected ” error is a false positive caused by a faulty connection.
 Fixing the connection can resolve your data loss situation and get your important files back.
 Any troubleshooting guide for any kind of hard drive issue will suggest this for a first step.

 Sometimes, though, the problem really does have to do with the hard drive.
 In this case, there are two possible culprits.